CHOMPStation2/CHOMPStation2/.github/CONTRIBUTING.md

 ### Codewriting
 * Where possible, add changes to the modular_chomp/ subdirectory.
 * For edits to upstream code (Code not inside /modular_chomp):
-		* For single line edits, add //ChompEDIT - description at the end of the line
+	  * For single line edits, add //ChompEDIT - description at the end of the line.
 		* For block edits, encapsulate your edit with //ChompEDIT START and //ChompEDIT END.
 		* For removals, comment out the upstream code and but a //ChompEDIT REMOVE - explanation
 		* For block removals, use /* and */ with //ChompEDIT REMOVE - explanations